LogtalkDotOrg/logtalk.org/_pages/download.md

 Be sure to install a [compatible](#requirements) Prolog compiler **before** running the Logtalk installer.
-Creates a `Logtalk` program group in the `Start Menu` with integration shortcuts for supported Prolog compilers and shortcuts for the accessing the Logtalk documentation.
+Creates a `Logtalk` program group in the `Start Menu` with integration shortcuts for supported Prolog compilers and shortcuts for accessing the Logtalk documentation.
 Can be used by both admin and non-admin users.

 [Installation video](https://www.youtube.com/watch?v=YE7ahXZibN4),